Siddhanta22/Self-Healing-System/README.md

 💬 Let users chat with an AI assistant to dig deeper into recurring or unresolved issues

-It’s like having a personal debugging assistant, available 24/7.
+It's like having a personal debugging assistant, available 24/7.

 ✨ **Why This Project?**
 Traditional backend systems are reactive—they crash, log an error, and leave the debugging to you.
 This project flips the paradigm with a proactive, AI-augmented solution: